Air quality plays an important role when it comes to understanding eczema. Dry skin and allergens can aggravate those

 While it is often believed that having pets builds a child’s immunity to developing allergies, pets are actually the most common trigger for eczema flare-ups, according to a dermatologist, Elizabeth Page, MD.
 Pet dander (an animal’s saliva, urine, and skin flakes) is the allergen that triggers allergic eczema.
 If you cannot part ways with a pet, keeping them out of bedrooms and limiting contact is a way to prevent flare-ups.

 Other airborne allergens that affect eczema include pollen and dust mites.
 Because eczema is considered to be a result of the skin having a defect, these allergens enter the body through the skin kicking off a reaction.
 These foreign particles cause the body to create chemicals that cause redness and swelling to occur, creating a substantial amount of inflammation.

 Popular parenting blogger, Mike Julianelle from Dad and Buried, reviewed the Venta Airwasher, citing the product as an important part of his son’s battle with allergies and eczema.
 After a trip to the emergency room, which left his young son needing to breathe through a nebulizer, there was clearly a significant issue with allergies that needed to be remedied.
 After just a few weeks, the Venta Airwasher proved to be a game-changer.
 Mike recounts his experience with the Airwasher on Dad and Buried:

 “We’ve only had the thing for a few weeks, at the peak of pollen season, and while it’s probably a bit early to judge how well it’s helped his breathing, I can definitely say that his eczema has dwindled considerably.”

 Success stories like these are why we stand firmly behind the Venta Airwasher as a wellness investment for life.
-The Cold Evaporation humidification system produces just the right amount of moisture for an indoor environment, without the danger of over-humidification and mold growth.
+The cold evaporative humidification system produces just the right amount of moisture for an indoor environment, without the danger of over-humidification and mold growth.
 Due to this unique technology, the Airwasher is a safer option than traditional humidifiers.
 It is impossible for bacteria to be released back into the air through water droplets, as most vaporizer humidifiers do.